thoughtbot/guides/working-together/README.md

 ## Meeting Guidelines

-Here are some guidelines to make people feel included and respected during
+Here are some guidelines to help people feel included and respected during
 meetings:

 * **Be kind:** Treat each other with respect.